EvanPl/Arduino_MPPT_Solar_Charge_Controller/README.md

 *Figure 1: Circuit Schematic*
 ## &#x1F537; `Solar Panel and Battery voltages sensing`
-In order to sense the solar panel voltage a voltage divider was used, as this voltage can be greater than 5V which is the maximum voltage that can be applied to the Arduino.
-On the other hand, the maximum battery voltage, as described in the datasheet, is approximately 2.25V and thus we directly read it using a Kelvin connection (as shown in the schematic) for better accuracy.
+In order to sense the solar panel voltage a voltage divider was used to step it down, as it can be greater than the maximum voltage of 5V that the Arduino can handle and thus it can damage the board.
+On the other hand, the maximum battery voltage, as described in the datasheet, is approximately 2.25V and thus we directly read it (as shown in the schematic), without using a devider, for better accuracy.
 ## &#x1F537; `Buck Converter design`
-The main part of the MPPT charge controller, is, as seen in the schematic, its buck converter.
+The main part of the MPPT charge controller, is its buck converter.
 For this project, the frequency of that converter was set to be 50kHz.
 Note that, in general, the higher the switching frequency the smaller the size of the converter's capacitor and inductor, but the higher the switching losses.
 At this stage, the calculation of the inductor and the capacitor is described below: